void-linux/void-docs/src/installation/guides/arm-devices/index.md

 ### System time

-Several of the ARM devices supported by Void Linux don't have battery powered real time clocks (RTC), which means they won't keep track of time once powered off.
-This issue can present itself as HTTPS errors when browsing the web or using the package manager.
+Several of the ARM devices supported by Void Linux don't have battery powered real time clocks (RTCs), which means they won't keep track of time once powered off.
+This issue can present itself as HTTPS errors when browsing the Web or using the package manager.
 It is possible to set the time manually using the [date(1)](https://man.voidlinux.org/date.1) utility.
 In order to fix this issue for subsequent boots, install and enable [an NTP